In this guide you’ll learn:

 - How to protect yourself from data brokers

-Media abounds with articles about Googles and Facebooks of the world earning tons of money on our personal data.
-They often call it “selling your personal information to other businesses”, “selling your identity for money”, and so on and so on.
+Media abounds with articles about Googles and Facebooks of the world earning tons of money on our data.
+They often call it “selling your personal information to other businesses,” “selling your identity for money,” and so on.

 While it is true that Google, Facebook, and the likes are business platforms where people’s attention and business ads meet based on personal information, there are businesses whose business model involves collecting personal information and simply selling it.

-By selling data we don’t mean a platform that people use for free and businesses pay for access to pools of these people based on online tracking.
-Nor do we talk about businesses disclosing personal data to third-party apps.
+By selling data, we don’t mean a platform that people use for free, and businesses pay for access to pools of these people based on online tracking.
+Nor do we talk about companies disclosing personal data to third-party apps.

 We talk about one business collecting personal information and selling it to another one for money.
 As simple as that.